Rare Things for a Rare Life

 Follow Sarah.

-Terrible things had happened sometimes to other followers of J’shua.
-She had asked teachers what they had done to cause it.
-They said, “the Serpent’s chaos could touch us.
-Our lives no matter how short, were never in vain if we walked in J’shua’s light.
-We were in the world but not of the world.
-We would overcome the world.”
+Terrible things had happened to other followers of J’shua.
+She had questioned her teachers, “What they had done to cause it.”
+The best answer had been, “The Serpent’s chaos can touch us.
+Our lives no matter how short, are never in vain if we walk in J’shua’s light.
+We are in the world but not of the world.
+We will overcome the world.”

 [Ye shall be sorrowful, but your sorrow shall be turned into joy.]